 AHS Foundation

-The incident proved that humanity is common heritage of mankind.
-It is beyond all divisions.
+The incident proved that humanity is common heritage of mankind beyond all divisions.
 Humanitarians and volunteers from all over the world rushed to rescue the lives devastated by the calamity.

 Mission

-Along with thousands of others, we reached there, but moved further to the distant area where others couldn’t dare to venture.
+Along with thousands of others, we reached and moved further to the distant area where others couldn’t dare to venture.
 The area of our activities is still many miles away from the basic facilities like transportation, infrastructure, health-care, education, reasonable shelter, medicine, nutrition, clean water, communication etc.

 Humanitarian Services

-Since than we are serving the genuine deserving humanity mainly in health, medicine, and occasionally in education and nutrition.
-Vigo Group sponsors the working staff and the funding from friends provides relief to the resource-less communites.
+Since 2005 we are serving the genuinely deserving humanity in health, medicine, education and nutrition.
+Vigo Group sponsors the working staff and the funding from friends provides relief to the resource-less communities.

 Delivering Hope

-Let’s make life easy for those who have no choice but to compromise with the fate.
-After all, the life is a single chance for everyone, yet a short time of few decades.
+Let’s make life easy for those who have no choice but compromise.
+After all, the life is a short time of few decades single chance for everyone.

-Please donate for the Humanity if you don’t have time to serve.
-Fund for the life saving projects like health and medicine, or share your grant for education and food.
+Please donate for the Humanity if you don’t have time to help.
+Fund us for the life saving projects like healthcare and medicine, or share your grant for education and food packages.

 FUNDS NEEDED